quantumudit/Ebooks-Extractor-App/readme.md

 To fully grasp the concepts and processes involved in this project, it is recommended to have a solid understanding of the following skills:

 - Fundamental knowledge of Python, APIs, Streamlit
-- Familiarity with the Python libraries listed in the [requirements.txt][requirements] file
+- Familiarity with the Python libraries listed in the 🗒️[requirements.txt][requirements] file
 - Basic familiarity with browser developer tools

 Having these skills as a foundation will help to ensure a smooth and effective experience while working on this project.